CIDRAM/CIDRAM/_docs/readme.en.md

 "disable_cli"
 - Disable CLI mode?
 CLI mode is enabled by default, but can sometimes interfere with certain testing tools (such as PHPUnit, for example) and other CLI-based applications.
 If you don't need to disable CLI mode, you should ignore this directive.
 False = Enable CLI mode [Default]; True = Disable CLI mode.

+"disable_frontend"
+- Disable front-end access?
+Front-end access can make CIDRAM more manageable, but can also be a potential security risk, too.
+It's recommended to manage CIDRAM via the back-end whenever possible, but front-end access is provided for when it isn't possible.
+Keep it disabled unless you need it.
+False = Enable front-end access; True = Disable front-end access [Default].

 ####"signatures" (Category)
 Signatures configuration.